xmos/xcore_iot/documents/tutorials/freertos/getting_started.rst

 Building RTOS Applications
 **************************

-RTOS applications using the SDK are built using CMake.
-The SDK provides many drivers and services, all of which have .cmake files which can be included by the application's CMakeLists.txt file.
+RTOS applications using the SDK are built using `CMake`.
+The SDK provides many drivers and services, all of which have `.cmake` files which can be included by the application's `CMakeLists.txt` file.
 The application's CMakeLists can specify precisely which drivers and software services within the SDK should be included through the use of various CMake options.

 The example applications also provide a Makefile that actually runs CMake and then runs make with the generated CMake makefiles.
 This is done to automate the steps that must be taken to build for more than one tile.
 The Makefile actually runs CMake once per tile.
 Each tile is built independently, and the two resulting binaries are then stitched together by the Makefile.